Bollywood Diaries: Production

-Principal photography of the film began in October 2014 and the shooting started one month later, in November.
+Principal photography of the film commenced in October, 2014 and the shoot began after a month, in November 2014.
 The film was shot in Bhilai, Kolkata and Delhi.
 During the filming, Ashish Vidyarthi suffered a mishap where he nearly drowned in the Shivnath river before being rescued by a policeman.

 Release

 The film was released on 26 February 2016 across India.

 Reception

 Critical response

 Subhash K. Jha said, "(viewers) should not miss this aspirational Bollywood saga."
 Rahul Desai called it, "a well-acted, unnerving film about Bollywood aspirations."
 Rohit Bhatnagar from The Deccan Chronicle said Bollywood Diaries is a "brilliant tribute to Bollywood Struggling actors."
 Martin D’Souza of Glamsham.com rated the film with three stars, describing it as "an honest film with great connect."
 The Free Press Journal's Johnson Thomas called it, "a bittersweet story that has passion and substance and is smartly devoid of formulaic expressionism."
-Bollyvision.com gave called it, "an honest film."
+Bollyvision.com called it, "an honest film."
 Box Office India said it was, "worth a look."

-The cinematography by Dev Agarwal was brilliant as he creates stark images, capturing the energy of the characters with an unforced realism," said Joginder Tuteja, giving reviews about this film.
-Subhash K. Jha called The Bollywood Diaries "An ordinary film that touches the heart - 3 stars." by Divay Agarwal.
+"The cinematography by Dev Agarwal was brilliant as he creates stark images, capturing the energy of the characters with an unforced realism," said Joginder Tuteja.
+Subhash K. Jha called The Bollywood Diaries "An ordinary film that touches the heart - 3 stars," by Divay Agarwal.
 Komal Nahta said, "Bollywood Diaries is a very real portrayal of strugglers in Bollywood.
 It is a genuinely good attempt which should be seen by those who with of cinema and Bollywood."